top of page

 FHA LTV Matrix

-For instance, if a property is valued at $300,000, the FHA LTV matrix will dictate the maximum loan amount that can be secured based on FHA guidelines.
-This becomes particularly important when considering properties with higher values or when evaluating how much down payment is required.
+For instance, if a property is valued at $300,000, the FHA LTV matrix will dictate the maximum loan amount that can be secured based on FHA guidelines and the minimum credit score required for each loan type.

 Detailed Breakdown of FHA Loan Types and Requirements